Artists & Artisans

 The turn of the century brought a significant transformation in Lebasque's style, largely influenced by his association with Henri Matisse and the Fauvist movement.
 This phase of his career was marked by a bolder use of color and a greater emphasis on light and atmosphere.
 Lebasque's palette became more vibrant, and his brushwork more liberated, as seen in works like Les enfants à la plage and Le Canotier.

-His time spent in the South of France, particularly in Saint-Tropez and along the Côte d'Azur, played a crucial role in this stylistic shift.
+His time spent in the South of France, particularly in French regions like Saint-Tropez and along the Côte d'Azur, played a crucial role in this stylistic shift.
 The Mediterranean light and landscape offered new inspiration, leading to a series of paintings that celebrated leisure and the idyllic charm of the region.
 Lebasque's Le goûter and Baigneuses from this period exemplify his masterful handling of light and color, capturing the joy and tranquility of summer days.

 Serenity and Introspection (1930s – 1950s)